20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 ### Modelling risk explicitly

-Perhaps the most important assumption we made explicit is around the notion of risk the players in the paper - **Buyer** and **Seller**, respectively - have.
+Perhaps the most important assumption we made explicit is around the notion of risk that the players in the paper - **Buyer** and **Seller**, respectively - have.

 In a nutshell, *risk propensity* denotes how much one player prefers a *certain* payoff versus an *uncertain* one.

     As a simple example, let us imagine a lottery where one can win between 0 and 100 dollars with equal probability.
 The expected payoff in this scenario is 50 dollars.
 A *risk-averse* player will prefer to receive 50 dollars with certainty than playing the lottery.
 On the contrary, a *risk-loving* player will prefer to play the lottery: the hope for a higher payoff wins over the possibility of getting a lower one.
 A *risk-neutral* player will be unbiased with respect to which game to play.

-In the Hedger Ledger paper, players are considered to be risk-averse or at best risk-neutral.
+In the Ledger-Hedger paper, players are considered to be risk-averse or at best risk-neutral.
 This makes sense, as the main incentive to use Ledger Hedger is exactly hedging against the uncertainty of future gas price fluctuations:
  - A risk-averse **Buyer** seeks protection against the possibility of prices rising, resulting in bigger expenses;
  - A risk-averse **Seller** seeks protection against the possibility of prices falling, resulting in less profit.